 WORK EXPERIENCE Assistant Teaching Professor, College of Information Sciences and Technology [Jan 2016 - Present] Pennsylvania State University, University Park, PA

-Advise Schreyers Honors College students on their semester projects and review their final submissions
+Advise Schreyers Honors College students on their semester projects and review final submissions

 Manage undergraduate and graduate teaching assistants